Click this link to register with Northwest Home Educators

 School Picture Coordinator***

 Responsibilities include securing a photographer and setting a schedule for the pictures to be taken in either October or November.
-Coordinator then publishes to the group via email the place, date and schedule and then manages the communications with the members.
-Coordinator will also add this event to the calendar and create a sign-up sheet via Sign-up Genius or a similar service.
-(Please see the Secretary for more information).
+Coordinator then communicates the details by posting information in the TroopTrack calendar, sending an email about the event, and then sending reminder emails 2 weeks, 1 week, and one day before the event.
 Coordinator is required to be there the day of the pictures and help with the flow of the people and to make sure that the photographer has what he/she needs.
 Additionally, if the coordinator has photography experience (either professionally or as a hobby) he/she may elect to take pictures instead of making arrangements with a photographer.
 If the coordinator goes this route he/she may offer free digital or printed photographs, but may not charge the group for his/her services.

 T-shirt Coordinator***